MarkNuar/Project_SE2/RASD/MD/3Rasd.md

     * [D12] The official credentials of each local officer are different from those used for report violations (if he/she has registered as a normal user)
     * [D13] The state authority voids credentials of municipal employees or local officers at the end of their service
     * [D14] When using the S2B, the authority's device is always connected to internet
-    * [R2] The system must allow a municipality to create account for its employees and local officers
     * [R3] The system must allow only registered users, municipal employee and officers to login with their username and password
     * [R4] A users, municipal employee or local officer must be uniquely identified by his/her username
     * [R21] When retrieving statistics, a municipal employee or a local officer can access only to reports of violations that occurred in his/her municipality